Ever wonder if a natural cancer cure might exist? Such as in the form of diet?

-A breast cancer survivor, she told me her story.
-She was diagnosed with metastatic breast cancer about 32 years ago when she was 47.
+She was diagnosed with metastatic breast cancer 35+ years ago at the age of 47.

 Heidrich had refused chemotherapy and radiation, despite bone scans showing that the breast cancer had spread to both femur (thigh) bones and pelvis.
 An X-ray revealed the cancer was also in one of her lungs.